-Oh, it’s certainly possible, and in some countries even plausible, depending on your own behavior and “value” to whomever might be watching.
-Once again, however, I believe strongly that most of us, in most countries, simply aren’t that interesting (or worth the effort) for individual government surveillance.
+Oh, it’s certainly possible, and in some countries even plausible, depending on your behavior and “value” to whoever might be watching.
+Once again, however, I believe strongly that most of us, in most countries, simply aren’t worth the effort for individual government surveillance.
 It’s just not that big of an individual risk.

 Employees, technicians, and policy makers

 Many people are concerned about big business and corporations collecting and using our personal information.

 I’m generally not.
 Other than making sure government regulations are in place to protect my information, as well as corporate policies that similarly ensure my privacy (whether legally required or not), I’m not that concerned about the information I’m certain is out there about me.

 Unless those companies get hacked or otherwise compromised.

 That generally comes back to the people involved.
 I believe the majority of breeches boil down to individual people making individual errors.

 One example might be the software engineer who, with little to no security experience, is put in charge of the security of my data.
 All the good intentions in the world won’t make up for the inevitable oversight (which is probably more common than we suspect).
 Software developers and policy makers operate under a “features first, security later” approach that often pushes service development — and with it, our personal information — beyond acceptable risk.
 Then, once a vulnerability is discovered, the hackers mentioned earlier swoop in to take advantage of the unintentional access to our information.